-If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "For" the election of all nominees for director and "For" the ratification of KPMG LLP as independent auditors for the year ending December 31, 2023.
+If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "For" the election of all nominees for director, "For" the approval, on an advisory basis, of the compensation of our named executive officers as disclosed in this proxy statement, for "One Year" as the preferred frequency of future advisory votes on the compensation of our named executive officers and "For" the ratification of KPMG LLP as independent auditors for the year ending December 31, 2024.
 If any other matter is properly presented at the meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using his or her best judgment.